Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: Data-Enabled Predictive Control

 \subsection{Basis functions for nonlinearities}

 Several variations and extensions of~\eqref{eq:deepc} have been proposed, such as online DeePC~\citep{refactoring_light_switchable_tcs_Schmidl2014}, robust DeePC~\citep{Coulson2019RegularizedAD}, or nonlinear DeePC~\citep{LI2025100219}.
 However, in view of future \textit{in vivo} experiments, where the controller will be applied to thousands of cells in parallel, it is of interest to keep the control algorithm both conceptually and computationally as simple as possible.
 One variation of nonlinear DeePC that does not complicate the controller formulation is using basis functions for input and output nonlinearities~\citep{10591192}.
-Here, the system is nonlinear in the inputs $u_s$ in~\eqref{eqn:energy:a} and $u_g$ in~\eqref{eqn:synthetic_transcription}, with the nonlinear form depending on the parameters $A_g$, $h_g$, $A_t$.
+Here, the system is nonlinear in the inputs $u_s$ and $u_g$ (see~\appendixeqref{eqn:energy:a}{A.1a} and~\eqref{eqn:synthetic_transcription}), with the nonlinear form depending on the parameters $A_g$, $h_g$, $A_t$.
 Denoting the estimated parameters by $\hat{A}_{g}$, $\hat{h}_{g}$, and $\hat{A}_{t}$, we introduce the following basis functions: